 GeneCards Summary for LPA Gene

-LPA (Lipoprotein, Lp(A)) is a Protein Coding gene.
-Diseases associated with LPA include pontocerebellar hypoplasia type 2d and atherosclerosis.
-Among its related pathways are amb2 Integrin signaling and Metabolism.
+LPA (Lipoprotein(A)) is a Protein Coding gene.
+Diseases associated with LPA include Pontocerebellar Hypoplasia Type 2D and Atherosclerosis.
+Among its related pathways are Metabolism and Lipoprotein metabolism.
 GO annotations related to this gene include serine-type endopeptidase activity and endopeptidase inhibitor activity.
 An important paralog of this gene is PLAT.

 UniProtKB/Swiss-Prot for LPA Gene

 Apo(a) is the main constituent of lipoprotein(a) (Lp(a)).
 It has serine proteinase activity and is able of autoproteolysis.
 Inhibits tissue-type plasminogen activator 1.
 Lp(a) may be a ligand for megalin/Gp 330.